 This course is part of the AISD Project Lead the Way® Pre-Engineering sequence.
 Manufactured items are part of everyday life, yet most students have not been introduced to the high-tech, innovative nature of modern manufacturing.
 This course illuminates the opportunities related to understanding manufacturing.
 At the same time, it teaches students about manufacturing processes, product design, robotics, and automation.
 Students can earn a virtual manufacturing badge recognized by the National Manufacturing Badge System.
 This course cannot be entered at mid-term and cannot be the sole final CTE course for the STEM endorsement.
-This course is only offered at ATEMS for 2020-2021.
-It will be offered at The LIFT for all high schools beginning in 2021-2022.
+This course is offered at The LIFT for all high schools.